juliamertz/headscale-operator/readme.md

 The Headscale operator can be installed using Helm from the chart repository:

+> [!WARNING]
+> This operator is still in development and CRD's are likely to change, install at your own peril

 ```bash
 helm repo add headscale-operator https://charts.juliamertz.dev
 helm repo update